ijlee2/embroider-css-modules/packages/type-css-modules/README.md

 ### Use Prettier?

+You can run into a couple of issues when `prettier` and `type-css-modules` run side-by-side.

 `type-css-modules` uses quotation marks in declaration files so that we can always use class selector names as object keys.
 On the other hand, `prettier` removes quotation marks when it deems unnecessary.
-To separate formatting concerns, you can pass the option `quoteProps: 'preserve'` for `*.css.d.ts` files:
+To separate formatting concerns, set `quoteProps: 'preserve'` for `*.css.d.ts` files:

 ```js
 /* prettier.config.mjs */